Top 25 Best PC RPGs Ever

-The first Bard's Tale is probably only remembered by geeks 30+, but those that do remember it do so fondly.
-It was originally released for the Apple II, but was ported to all other platforms too eventually.
-With its revolutionary grid-based 3D dungeoneering the game looked amazing at the time.
-By the way: the 2004 Bard's Tale is neither a sequel or remake of the original series, although it's a pretty amusing parody of classic RPGs.
+In any event, this game was originally released for the Apple II, but was ported to all – and I do mean all – other platforms eventually.
+With its revolutionary grid-based 3D dungeoneering the game looked quite amazing at the time.
+By the way: the 2004 Bard's Tale is neither a sequel or remake of the original series, although it's a somewhat amusing parody of classic RPGs.

 2. Pool of Radiance (1988)